 Later, Isaac and I are smoking cigarettes outside alone.

 “You always manage to be in the shadows,” Isaac says.
 “What you a coywolf --”

 #471999 - 11/01/14 01:32 AM

 Stepping outside, down a path separating the house from the main-house, I sneak a cigarette in thick fog.

-“You know, some people silently express themselves naturally along they way,” comes Brick's smooth, deep-toned growl.
+“You know, some people express themselves naturally along the way,” comes Brick's smooth, deep-toned growl.
 “Instead of being ultra-perfect.”

 I had stopped in the smoker gazebo to finish, not realizing anyone else was there.
 He caught me scanning the eastern mountain peaks across the valley.
 They peak out above the fog, slate blue against the sunrise.